-Chemotherapy is the treatment of cancer with anti-cancer (cytotoxic) drugs.
-The aim is to destroy cancer cells while causing the least possible damage to normal, healthy cells.
+Chemotherapy for lung cancer uses anti-cancer (cytotoxic) drugs to destroy cancer cells while causing the least possible damage to normal, healthy cells.

 Chemotherapy is usually delivered through an intravenous drip.
 Each chemotherapy treatment is called a cycle and is followed by a rest period to give your body time to recover.

-The number of treatments you have will depend on the type of lung cancer you have and how well your body is coping with the side effects.
+The number of treatments you have depends on the type of lung cancer you have and how well your body is coping with the side effects.
 You will probably have chemotherapy as an outpatient, which means you won’t have to stay in hospital overnight.

-Ask your doctor about the treatment plan recommended for you.
+Ask your doctor to recommend the best treatment plan for you.

 Some types of chemotherapy can be taken by mouth (orally) in tablet form, and are generally used on a continuous basis.